When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Finding a decent full suspension electric mountain bike for under £3000 can be a bit tricky, unless you wait for the sales.
-Giant have managed to pull it off with their excellent 2020 model Stance E +2 e-MTB.
+Finding a decent full-suspension electric mountain bike for under £3000 can be a bit tricky unless you wait for the sales.
+Giant has managed to pull it off with their excellent 2020 model Stance E +2 e-MTB.
 It offers the perfect compromise between value for money and quality.
-In this review I will be taking a closer look at the specification to see how much ebike you get for your money.
+In this review, I will be taking a closer look at the specification to see how much bike you get for your money.

-The Yamaha mid-drive motor is, in my opinion one of the very best e-bike motors available.
-It not only offers excellent performance, with a very high torque output, but from my own personal research, it seems to be incredibly reliable when compared with other brands.
+The Yamaha mid-drive motor is, in my opinion, one of the very best e-bike motors available.
+It not only offers excellent performance, with a very high torque output, but from my research, it seems to be incredibly reliable when compared with other brands.

-The Stance E +2 is Giant’s entry level full suspension electric mountain bike, and for just shy of £3000, you actually get a capable off-road machine, with little compromise on specification.
+The Stance E +2 is Giant’s entry-level full-suspension electric mountain bike, and for just shy of £3000, you get a capable off-road machine, with little compromise on specification.

-With the exception of the Voodoo Zobop E-Shimano, I would go as far as to say it is one of the best value e-MTB’s in its class.
+Except for the Decathlon e-Stilus, I would go as far as to say it is one of the best-value e-MTBs in its class.

-Yamaha are an amazing company with a long history of fine engineering.
-Their tuning fork logo, pays homage to the companies early roots building the finest Piano’s.
+Yamaha is an amazing company with a long history of fine engineering.
+Their tuning fork logo pays homage to the company’s early roots in building the finest Piano.
 More recently they have produced some of the best and fastest production motorcycles in the world.